History GCSE / National 5: Exploring the past: Protest

-They explore the 1819 Peterloo Massacre in Manchester, the Jarrow March of 1936 and the Guildford Sit-in of 1968.
+They explore the 1819 Peterloo Massacre in Manchester and the Jarrow March of 1936.

-This clip will be relevant for teaching History GCSE in England, Wales and Northern Ireland and SQA National 4/5 in Scotland.
+This series will be relevant for teaching History GCSE in England, Wales and Northern Ireland and SQA National 4/5 in Scotland.